 I simmered it on the soup setting for 20 minutes.
 If you were in a hurry you could set it for 10 minutes and I think it would still be great too.
 You are just warming everything together at that point because the meat is already cooked.

-One of my earliest Instant Pot recipes was homemade Instant Pot spaghetti.
-It’s one of my most popular pressure cooker recipes on my site.
+One of my earliest Instant Pot recipes was homemade Instant Pot spaghetti, and later Instant Pot penne pasta.
+They’re two of my most popular pressure cooker recipes on my site.
 For that one I used jarred sauce and it’s a great no fail dinner to try for sure.

 Some people prefer to boil the noodles separately so it’s totally your choice.
 Either way making homemade spaghetti sauce is now so easy!